dev-alianwar/ali-chaudhry--React-Image-Crop-upload-to-Node.js-Multer/README.md

+### React Image Crop and upload to Nodejs backend using Multer
+In this respository, there is a basic example of image cropping and uploading from react application to node.js backend using multer.
+Further, Material UI is used to enhace UI of the frontend in react app.

 ## Install Dependencies
 - cd into client and run command "npm install"
 - cd into server and run command "npm install"